FindMySchool LogoFindMySchool

 The school states it has 210 places available in Year 7 each year and that applications for Year 7 are made through the local authority’s coordinated process.

-For families planning a September 2026 start, national timing is the practical anchor: applications typically open around 1 September 2025 and the on-time deadline is 31 October 2025, with secondary offers issued on 1 March or the next working day if 1 March falls on a weekend or bank holiday.
+For families planning a September 2027 start, Birmingham's coordinated secondary timetable is the practical anchor: applications open on 1 September 2026 and the on-time deadline is 31 October 2026, with secondary offers issued on 1 March 2027.

 Rockwood’s own open events guidance indicates open days are typically held in the Autumn Term, with a mix of pre-booked appointments and drop-in sessions.
 Parents should treat that as a seasonal pattern rather than relying on older dates, and check the school’s admissions section for the current year’s schedule.